AtomicMegaNerd/gopher-social/README.md

 #### Configuration

-Checkout `.air.toml` for the configuration.
+Check out `.air.toml` for the configuration.
 The `air` command will look for this file in the root of the project.

 Assuming you have `$GOPATH/bin` in your `$PATH`, you can run the following command to start the